allegheny-college-cmpsc-481-spring-2020/module-3/README.md

 In essence, it allows everyone _to see_ (visualize) the pipeline (flow) of work being done.

 As we move through this module, I will require use of the `Basic` template.
 Attempting to do all the automation that GitHub offers would take too much time, and I want to make sure we're still doing the work we've signed up to do.
+Setting up and maintaining this board should be a group priority.

+This means that someone(s) in the group should take on a new, unofficial dedicated role: **the Manager(s)**.
+These folks could be the same for the entire module or rotate week to week.
+I'll be peeking in and asking your group about progress each week during our conferences.

 Here's more specific information about [how GitHub implements the concept](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).